oddsdk/ts-odd/src/README.md

 ## Modules

 The root level exports various objects, these are the "modules" which live in their own directories.
-For example, `import { paths } from "webnative"`, this paths object is exported from `src/paths/index.ts`
+For example, `import { paths } from "@oddjs/odd"`, this paths object is exported from `src/paths/index.ts`

 You also have modules that contain functions that will be mixed in with the other top-level functions.
-For example, `webnative.loadFileSystem()` which lives in `src/fileSystem.ts`
+For example, `odd.appId()` which lives in `src/permissions.ts`

 ## Emojis